Oelin/pwd-grab-poc/readme.md

 ### pwd-grab-poc

-An example showing how XSS can be used for basic form grabbing.
+An example showing how XSS can be used for form grabbing.